 Air-cooled systems use a fan to pull ambient air from the environment and use it to cool the inside of the machine.
 Normally, your ice maker emits the resulting hot air outside of the unit through vents, but if you block those vents, the air has nowhere to go.
 The air stays near the machine where it’s pulled back in by your unit’s fan and recirculated.

 Microclimates can be hard to distinguish because the heat is extremely close to the unit.
 Your thermostat could be reading 70 degrees, but the air near your ice machine can be as high as 95 degrees.
 It’s not uncommon for the air around a poorly installed unit to be nearly 25 degrees hotter than the ambient room temperature when measured at a point less than 5 feet away!

 To avoid microclimates from forming, ice makers need plenty of room.
 By making sure your machine has space, it will give hot air enough room to disperse safely into the environment.

 How to Find the Best Spot for Your Ice Maker

 There are some hard numbers you should follow when determining the best spot to install your ice maker.

 First, locate where your ice machine’s venting is on the unit.
 The location of the vent will differ based on which brand ice maker you own.
 If you have a Manitowoc ice machine, the vents will likely be on the side of the unit.
 Hoshizaki ice makers often have front-to-back ventilation, with vents located on the back of the unit.

 When you install an ice machine, it’s imperative you provide plenty of space for air to escape.
 We suggest you clear at least a foot and a half of space on all sides of the ice machine (that includes the ceiling).
-If you’re working with little space, at the very least, make sure you give your unit’s vents a foot and a half of room.
+If you’re working with little space, at the very least, make sure you give your high volume ice machine a foot and a half of room.